CSV Table Transformation on the Command Line (CLI)

 Some Examples:

-This command adds a new column and fills it with text.
+- This command appends a new column and fills it with text.

 See also %merge.